PoliteUnicorn/cse15l-lab-reports/lab-report-4/lab-4-writeup.md

 4. **Keys pressed:** b, a, s, h, t, `<tab>`, `<enter>`
 * Screenshot: ![Image](step-6-run-tasks.png)
+* In order to run the tests without typing out the whole command myslef, I could run the bash script inside of test.sh.
-* I needed to use the `bash` command to run the test.sh file, so I typed bash and then t, which is the first letter of the test.sh file.
+  I needed to use the `bash` command to run the test.sh file, so I typed bash and then t, which is the first letter of the `test.sh` file.
 Then I used `tab` to autofill the name of the file before running the command.

 ## Step 7
 1. **Keys pressed:** v, i, m, L, i, `<tab>`, ., `<tab>` `<enter>`